A Man's Game

 A Man's Game is a 1934 American drama film directed by D. Ross Lederman.
 Released by Columbia Pictures, the film stars Tim McCoy, Evalyn Knapp and Ward Bond.

 Plot

 A pair of firemen and friends, Tim Bradley and Dave Jordan, are both attracted to court stenographer Judy Manners after a rescue from a fire.
-Judy, involved against her will in an embezzlement scheme, ends up starting a fire to chase away the embezzlers as the guy try to save her from both the flames and the crooks.
+Judy, involved against her will in an embezzlement scheme, ends up starting a fire to chase away the embezzlers as the firemen try to save her from both the flames and the crooks.